mvvucak/LASV_Sample_Classification/README.md

  		- Custom Python scripts to match each contig to the Lowest Common Ancestor of all its BLASTx hits.
  		- Custom Python scripts to idnetify and extract contigs matching a target taxon (e.g. all contigs with arenavirus hits) Run with snakemake --snakefile Snakediamond -j {threads}
+    Diamond hit results are stored in the Diamond directory Classified contigs are stored in the Contigs directory
+        - Each target taxon has its own subdirectory.
+ 4. Snakemap
+    This Snakefile maps reads onto LASV contigs using Bowtie2 --local.
+    It uses samtools to output .bam alignment files for viewing in Tablet or further analysis.
+        - The pipeline relies on LASV sequences being stored in the "Sequences/Final" directory.
+            - This includes two .fasta files per animal:
+                - One for the L segment (e.g. 00019_L.fasta)
+                - One for the S segment (e.g. 00019_S.fasta)
+        - Where each animal has more than one sample (e.g. blood, oral), each sample is mapped individually
+        - Additionally, an aggregate dataset of all samples (denoted "all_samples") is also mapped onto the sequences.
+        - .bam files are stored in the Alignments directory.
+5. Snakedb
+    This Snakefile builds a Diamond database using NCBI RefSeq Protein nonredundant entries.
+        - First, all RefSeq nonredundant protein entries are downloaded from https://ftp.ncbi.nlm.nih.gov/refseq/
+            - These are stored in a Databases/Fastas directory
+        - Next, NCBI taxonomy files are downloaded from https://ftp.ncbi.nih.gov/pub/taxonomy/:
+            - taxdmp.zip which contains nodes.dmp and names.dmp (taxonomy data)
+            - prot.accession2taxid.gz which matches RefSeq accessions with taxonomy IDs
+        - Finally, a Diamond RefSeq Protein database incorporating taxonomy data is constructed Does not need to be run if you already have a Diamond database incorporating taxonomy data.